SomezakiNayuki/JobBot/JobBot-UI/README.md

 This project bases on Angular 14.0.4.
 It also requires Node.js installed.
 Optionally, you can also install yarn.

+# Boostrap

+This project bases on bootstrap 4.5.3 CSS.
+See https://getbootstrap.com/ for bootstrap documentation.

+As the dependency of bootstrap, this project also depends on popper.js and jquery.

 # Contribution

 Before you start contribution, make sure you have read: